Buddhist Life Coaching with Anagārika Michael Turner | Anagārika Pasannacitta

 • Importance of good teachers

-• How cultivating Tonglen cultivates progress toward streamentry and Buddhist awakening (streamentry)
+• How cultivating Tonglen cultivates progress toward stream-entry and Buddhist awakening (stream-entry)

 If you gained any insight from this article, please consider subscribing.
-And if you wouldn't mind sharing your thoughts or just saying 'thanks' in the comment field below, it means quite a bit to me to know that I may have been of value to others.
+It would mean a lot to me if you could share your thoughts or leave a comment below to let me know if I was of benefit to you.

 If you liked this, you may also enjoy these popular posts...

-What Are the Eight Worldly Concerns and Why Must We Let Them Go?
+• What Are the Eight Worldly Concerns and Why Must We Let Them Go?

-How to Nurture Your "Buddha Nature" to Develop a Strong Sense of Happiness
+• How to Nurture Your "Buddha Nature" to Develop a Strong Sense of Happiness

-Pity vs Compassion: How to Spot the Difference
+• Pity vs Compassion: How to Spot the Difference

 5 Comments